Music Scholarship Council (MSC)

 Into the present – the fall 2017

 Meanwhile, many traditions of the organization have continued.
 The Annual Card Party and Luncheon has been held annually raising between $2,000 and $3,000 each year for instrumental scholarships.
 The “phantom” events begun back in 2005 have continued to raise over $1,000 each annually.
 And most importantly, the Annual Recipients’ Concert continues to WOW the community!

 With sadness in 2016 we witnessed the disbanding of the Grossmont Community Concert Association.
 We were greatly honored, however, when they generously donated to MSC a total of $2,500 of their remaining funds to be used for scholarships.

 Absolutely key to our efforts has been the generosity of our two main benefactor families:

 - The Hawk Family represented by Dr. Tom Hawk faithfully supports our efforts as we continue to administer his mother’s bequest in the form of the Virginia and Susan Hawk Vocal Scholarships presented to first through third place vocal winners annually.

-- The Dobbin Family represented by Francine Dobbin on behalf of her family and in honor of her husband, James Dobbin (deceased 2016), sponsors the Jim and Francine Dobbin First Place Instrumental Scholarships for $2,500 each in the four instrumental categories.
+- The Dobbin Family represented by Francine Dobbin on behalf of her family and in honor of her husband, James Dobbin (deceased 2016), sponsors the Jim and Francine Dobbin First Place Instrumental Scholarships for $2,500 each in the instrumental categories.